Children's Mental Health

 What to do

-• Identify places where the child or young person can find appropriate support material to go over in their own time at their own pace.
+• Stay informed about where a child or young person can find appropriate support material to go over in their own time at their own pace.

 • Encourage a healthy lifestyle (e.g., good nutrition and taking exercise).